HERE I AM coming May 2024

-Alice has launched a very special site where fans can get access to the new songs she is working on (since she can't leave the house!) in a flurry of Coronavirus-inspired creativity!
+Alice has launched a Patreon page where fans can get access to the new songs she is working on for a brand new album in 2023!
 PATREON is a unique platform where you can subscribe monthly for exclusive access to brand new content.
-Patron tiers start at only $3 per month and offer invaluable support for Alice during this time when she is unable to play live shows and make a living.
+Patron tiers start at only $3 per month and offer invaluable support for Alice as she works to create new music for you!

 Visit PATREON and consider joining!

-Alice Wallace has joined forces with Need to Know Records to release a stunning new version of the Linda Ronstadt classic "Long, Long Time."
-The single will be released on both 7” vinyl and digital on February 14, 2020.
+Alice Wallace joined forces with Need to Know Records to release a stunning new version of the Linda Ronstadt classic "Long, Long Time."
+The single was released on both 7” vinyl and digital on February 14, 2020.
 Alice, who calls Linda Ronstadt her biggest influence, first performed the song to critical acclaim at the one-night-only reopening of the iconic Palomino Club in Los Angeles in October of 2018.

-Wallace recorded the song back in September with Nashville producer Doug Lancio - whose credits include producing Patty Griffin’s 1000 Kisses album, as well as albums for John Hiatt, Todd Snider, Gretchen Peters and many others.
-The 7” vinyl single will feature a version of Don Walser’s yodeling anthem “Rolling Stone from Texas” on the B side, and the cover artwork is a commissioned piece from artist Lamar Sorrento.
+Wallace recorded the song with Nashville producer Doug Lancio - whose credits include producing Patty Griffin’s 1000 Kisses album, as well as albums for John Hiatt, Todd Snider, Gretchen Peters and many others.
+The 7” vinyl single also features a version of Don Walser’s yodeling anthem “Rolling Stone from Texas” on the B side, and the cover artwork is a commissioned piece from artist Lamar Sorrento.

 Click HERE for the song premiere via Wide Open Country.